justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
 This is problematic for supporting native threads because an object can be relocated at any time, invalidating any references to the object.
 To prevent this either all threads must be stopped while major GC is running or a read barrier must be used each time an object is accessed.
 Both options add a potentially significant overhead so instead Cyclone uses a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
 An advantage of this approach is that major GC executes asynchronously so threads can continue to run concurrently even during collections.

 For more background there are introductory articles on garbage collection in the [further reading](#further-reading) section that discuss underlying concepts.

-# Data Structures

-## Heap

-The heap is used to store all objects that survive minor GC, and consists of a linked list of pages.
-Each page contains a contiguous block of memory and a linked list of free chunks.
-When a new chunk is requested the first free chunk large enough to meet the request is found and either returned directly or carved up into a smaller chunk to return to the caller.

-Memory is always allocated in multiples of 32 bytes.
-On the one hand this helps prevent external fragmentation by allocating many objects of the same size.
-But on the other it incurs internal fragmentation because an object will not always fill all of its allocated memory.

-A separate set of heap pages is maintained by each mutator thread.
-Thus there is no need to lock during allocation or sweep operations.

-## Thread Data

-At runtime Cyclone passes the current continuation, number of arguments, and a thread data parameter to each compiled C function.
-The continuation and arguments are used by the application code to call into its next function with a result.
-Thread data is a structure that contains all of the necessary information to perform collections, including:

-- Thread state
-- Stack boundaries
-- Jump buffer
-- List of mutated objects detected by the minor GC write barrier
-- Major GC parameters - mark buffer, last read/write, etc (see next sections)
-- Call history buffer
-- Exception handler stack

-Each thread has its own instance of the thread data structure and its own stack (assigned by the C runtime/compiler).

-## Object Header

-Each object contains a header with the following information:

-- Tag - A number indicating the object type: cons, vector, string, etc.
-- Mark - The status of the object's memory.
-- Grayed - A field indicating the object has been grayed but has not been added to a mark buffer yet (see major GC sections below).
-This is only applicable for objects on the stack.

-## Mark Buffers

-Mark buffers are used to hold gray objects instead of explicitly marking objects gray.
-These mark buffers consist of fixed-size pointer arrays that are increased in size as necessary using `realloc`.
-Each mutator has a reference to a mark buffer holding their gray objects.
-A last write variable is used to keep track of the buffer size.

-The collector updates the mutator's last read variable each time it marks an object from the mark buffer.
-Marking is finished when last read and last write are equal.
-The collector also maintains a single mark stack of objects that the collector has marked gray.

-An object on the stack cannot be added to a mark buffer because the reference may become invalid before it can be processed by the collector.

 # Minor Collection